Dealing with Danger: Threat Perception and Policy Preferences

 Disaggregating Danger: Preferences for Immigration Reform in the U.S.

-My third paper, in progress, looks at how and why U.S. policy-makers have differed in their preferences for the specific measures to include in statements of U.S. national security strategy.
-I focus on two groups of policy-makers: individuals engaged in shaping formal strategies towards countering (1) Communism in the early Cold War (1950-1953) and (2) Islamic fundamentalism after September 11, 2001.
-I use original corpora of archival documents, memoirs, and speeches to establish an individual's classification of the same threat over time.
-I use that data to predict preferences for specific features of U.S. national security strategies at key moments.
+My third paper looks at how and why U.S. policy-makers have differed in their preferences for the specific measures to include in statements of U.S. national security strategy.
+I focus on individuals engaged in shaping formal strategies towards countering (1) Communism in the early Cold War (1950-1953) and (2) international terrorism after September 11, 2001.
+I use original corpora of archival documents, memoirs, and speeches to measure how an individual classified the threat in question over time.
+I use that classification to predict preferences for specific features of U.S. national security strategies at key moments.
 I show that Threat-Heuristic Theory provides a more comprehensive explanation of policy-maker preferences than existing theories.
 I also show that significant events (e.g., the detonation of the first Soviet atomic bomb) and bureaucratic affiliation have limited and inconsistent effects on how a threat is conceptualized.

 I also have several projects further exploring the implications of Threat-Heuristic Theory.

 In work with Briony Swire-Thompson, we consider whether individuals who perceive immigrants as threats are (1) more likely to over-estimate their numbers and (2) less likely to accept information correcting this over-estimation.